The importance of the risk assessment

 In certain cases it may be necessary to prescribe a suspected teratogen (a medicines known or suspected of increasing the risk of birth defects and development disorders), as the benefit may outweigh the risk due to, for example, the severity of the mother’s illness or stage of pregnancy.

 Expert advice should be sought whenever there is any doubt about the safety of a medicine in pregnancy.
-If the information is not available on the SPS website, or your clinical scenario is complex, we would suggest you seek further advice from your regional MI centre.
+If the information is not available on the SPS website, or your clinical scenario is complex, we would suggest you seek further advice from the Medicines Advice service.

 Sources of risks in pregnancy